skat/emcs-b2b-ws-sample-client-java/README.md

 ## About the client

-The sample clients are implemented based on the [Apache CXF](http://cxf.apache.org/) framework, the Spring Framework, and Java 8.
+The sample clients are implemented based on the [Apache CXF](http://cxf.apache.org/) framework, the Spring Framework.
+Tested on Java 17 and Java 25.
 See `pom.xml` file in this repo for details regarding the current versions of the mentioned frameworks in use.

 The sample clients currently implements calls to the services: